-6.1.19 United Kingdom impary results
+8.1.19 United Kingdom

-As of 2021 the United Kingdom (UK) has left the EU and has since signed a trade and partnership agreement with the EU.
+As of 2021 the United Kingdom (UK) has left the EU and has since signed a trade and partnership agreement (TPA) with the EU.

-Following the EU exit (called Brexit), direct farm subsidy payments which were previously provided under the CAP will be replaced by a "public money for public goods" approach mediated and implemented by an Environmental Land Management scheme (ELM).
-While the new Agricultural Bill (2020) is still in review, it will be sure to include ELM and is expected to make provisions for AF.
-However, these policy instruments and mechanisms are still being worked out (with an aim of being operational by 2024-2027) and will vary depending on the devolved administration within the UK.
+Following the EU exit (called Brexit), direct farm subsidy payments which were previously provided under the CAP will be replaced by a "public money for public goods" approach mediated and implemented by an Environmental Land Management scheme (ELMS).
+While the new Agricultural Bill (2020) is still in review, it will include ELMS and is expected to make provisions for AF.
+However, these policy instruments and mechanisms are still being worked out (with an aim of being operational by 2024-2027) and will vary depending on the devolved administrations within the UK (England, Scotland, Wales, Northern Ireland) responsible for agricultural policy.